JipSterk/React-Mobx-Template/README.md

 * `yarn start` to compile and run the code
 * `yarn start:prod` to compile and run the code in production mode
 * `yarn build` to compile and build the code
-* `yarn start:prod` to compile and build the code in production mode
+* `yarn build:prod` to compile and build the code in production mode

 this will open a new window in Chrome
 * or open preferred browser and browse to `http://localhost:3000`